 What if a player in chess wishes not to move at all on their turn, essentially “passing” their opportunity to make a move?

-Below we look further into the concept of “passing” in chess and why it is not allowed.
+Below we look further into the concept of “passing” in chess or skipping a turn and why it is not allowed.

 The Rules of Chess and the Obligation to Move